Chemical Threat

 After a Chemical Attack

 • Remove eyeglasses or contact lenses.
-Put glasses in a pan of household bleach to decontaminate them, and then rinse and dry.
+Put glasses in a container with bleach to decontaminate them.
+Rinse with warm water and dry.

 Chemical Threat Sources